wunderwuzzi23/blog/content/posts/2021/somewhere-today-a-company-is-breached.md

 Technically an adversary can create malware is fully automated and autonomous.
 Compromising, credential discovery and pivot from one target destination to another entirely automatically.

-Imagine malware that infects your computer.
-Afterwards it automatically reads all passwords and cookies stored on your machine and uses these passwords to navigate to other systems, including social media accounts, your online backups, your bank account and so forth.
+> Imagine malware that infects your computer.
+Afterwards it automatically reads all passwords and cookies stored on your machine and uses that information to navigate to other systems, including your WiFi router, phone, social media accounts, online backups, your bank account and so forth.

 Certain threat actors are also becoming more courageous.
 Rather than performing targeted attacks they compromise as many targets as possible via automation or supply chain attacks.
 Becoming collateral damage is quite likely these days for an organization.

 The implications and damage to individuals and the industry is already quite disastrous and further malware automation will make this worse.
 Luckily WannaCry and more recent malware have not attempted fully automated and autonomous attacks and let’s hope something like this won’t happen anytime soon.

-**Hoping that this won’t happen is probably not the best strategy though.**
+Hoping that this won’t happen is probably not the best strategy though.

+# Continous security investments

 The industry has made great progress and leveraging security measures like encryption, multi-factor authentication, encryption, FIDO, etc. and all are there to help improve the security posture and protect our information.

 Despite this, many organizations are not correctly prioritizing investments to help protect themselves from real world threats.

-# Continous security investments

 Lewis Carroll already knew about these security challenges:

 > "My dear, here we must run as fast as we can, just to stay in place.
 And if you wish to go anywhere you must run twice as fast as that."
 (Alice in Wonderland)